 - Permanent resident status must have been maintained for 60 consecutive months.

 - The 60 consecutive months begin when the first action is taken to demonstrate intent to make Hawai‘i the permanent residence.

 - Resident status, once acquired, will be lost by future voluntary action of the resident inconsistent with such status.
 However, Hawai‘i residency will not be lost solely because of absence from the State while a member of the United States Armed Forces, while engaged in navigation, or while a student at any institution of learning, provided that Hawai‘i is claimed and maintained as the person’s legal residence.

 The WICHE-Hawai‘i certifying officer determines the residency status of applicants.

 There is an appeal process.
 The certifying officer may be contacted for information regarding appeal of the decision.3.
 RETURN OF SERVICE TO HAWAI‘I

-Currently, WICHE-Hawai‘i PSEP supported students are encouraged to return and practice in the State of Hawai‘i.
-Pending legislative approval, WICHE-Hawaii PSEP students will be obligated to provide one (1) year of practice in your profession in the State of Hawai‘i for each year of WICHE PSEP support.
+WICHE-Hawaii PSEP students are obligated to provide one (1) year of practice in your profession in the State of Hawai‘i for each year of WICHE PSEP support.
 Students in three-year accelerated programs in dentistry and pharmacy must practice in Hawai‘i for four years, since the accelerated program student receives an equivalent amount of support as compared to standard four-year programs.
 If you do not complete your service obligation, you will be responsible for repaying the entire amount awarded, plus five percent (5%) simple interest, upon completion of your degree or termination from your professional program.